diffsearch/diffgen/README.md

 ## ANN Baseline Model to Predict Differential Validity
   This file uses an artificial neural network (ANN) to predict the validity of differentials in GFS block ciphers using a deep learning model trained on features such as truncated differences, number of rounds, and permutation patterns.

 ## ANN Generalization Model to Predict TWINE Round 15 Differential Validity
   This file uses an artificial neural network (ANN) to predict the validity of differentials in GFS block ciphers (TWINE) using a deep learning model trained on features such as truncated differences, number of rounds, and permutation patterns.

 ## ANN Generalization Model to Predict Perm5 Round 15 Differential Validity
   This file uses an artificial neural network (ANN) to predict the validity of differentials in GFS block ciphers (Perm5) using a deep learning model trained on features such as truncated differences, number of rounds, and permutation patterns.

 ## Neural Network Model and GA to Predict TWINE Round 15
   This file uses a neural network and a genetic algorithm to predict the differentials of TWINE Round 15.
 The proposed differential validity prediction model was used alongside an active S-box prediction model to find differentials through prediction.
 The genetic algorithm was used to identify suitable starting points for the search.

 ## How to use ANN Baseline Model to Predict Differential Validity
   1. Open the ANN Baseline Model to Predict Trail Validity file.
   2. Click on open in Colab.
-  3. Sign in to your google account.
+  3. Sign in to your Google account.
   4. Run the cells.
+  5.
 ## ANN Generalization Model to Predict TWINE Round 15 Differential Validity
   1. Open the ANN Generalization Model to Predict TWINE Round 15 Differential Validity file.
   2. Click on open in Colab.
-  3. Sign in to your google account.
+  3. Sign in to your Google account.
   4. Run the cells.
+  5.
 ## ANN Generalization Model to Predict Perm5 Round 15 Differential Validity
   1. Open the ANN Generalization Model to Predict Perm5 Round 15 Differential Validity file.
   2. Click on open in Colab.
-  3. Sign in to your google account.
+  3. Sign in to your Google account.
   4. Run the cells.
+  5.
 ## Neural Network Model and GA to Predict TWINE Round 15
   1. Open the Neural Network Model and GA to Predict TWINE Round 15 file.
   2. Click on open in Colab.
-  3. Sign in to your google account.
+  3. Sign in to your Google account.
   4. Run the cells.
-  5. Allow the model to connect to google drive.
+  5. Allow the model to connect to Google Drive.
-  6. The model will produce the YAML files that require verification using crytosmt.
+  6. The model will produce the YAML files that require verification using CryptoSMT.

 ---